leodude77/PC-info/README.md

 -> Motherboard and ram component tables still broken on phone\
 -> Verify chipset has issues if cpu is already selected and then changed\
 -> Selected index remains same after cpu change
+-> Table links refer on same page(needs to be updated)

 ### Version Alpha v.0 :